-Bigland picked up the conversation after Marchionne saying that looking at just incentives without looking at transaction prices.
+Bigland picked up the conversation after Marchionne said that looking at just incentives without looking at transaction prices.
 He is right.

 Lest you think the actual dollar figure says everything, Truecar broke down the industry average of incentive on a car sale.
 Take Volkswagen for example; their incentive went up almost 40 percent, but they are still below the average amount of an industry incentive of 8.1 percent.
 And as a whole, the car industry incentives-to-sales went down 6/10ths of a percent year-over-year.
 If automakers keep their supply in line with demand, you will continue to see incentives go down.

-The auto industry is not only keeping pace with the SAAR of 14.5 million for 2012, but the price of vehicles are going up, and incentives on a whole are going down.
+The auto industry is not only keeping pace with the SAAR of 14.5 million for 2012, but the price of vehicles is going up, and incentives as a whole are going down.
 This speaks well for the automobile business and the confidence of the economy, as long as the car companies stay prudent.